 In the Spotlight

-As we trade our winter coats for light jackets it's time to prepare for spring's unpredictable weather.
-This winter's record snowfall and heavy rain will potentially make spring flooding a widespread issue for the Midwest and Northeast.
-With the risk of floods peaking from March through May, it's advised you get all of your health care needs and records ready before you find yourself in an emergency when you have to evacuate.
+Plan and prepare for emergencies to include your health care needs and records before you find yourself in an emergency evacuation.
 My HealtheVet offers many useful tools to help Veterans and their families plan for what they may need to stay safe, healthy, and informed this spring season.

 Collect your health information